How do you get downside protection?

 What is risk management?

 When it comes to investing, risk management is the active mitigation of uncertainty that surrounds all investment opportunities.
 Investing is inherently risky.
 At Russell Investments, we do not seek to avoid risk, but rather work to ensure that the right risks are taken, with the highest likelihood of compensation.
-We work to ensure exposure to uncompensated risk is minimized.
+We work to ensure exposure to uncompensated risk is minimised.

 Investing in volatile times